DominicArchual/Php-One/README.md

 ### Why?

-There are many reasons I created this project.
-They are as follows:

 - To introduce PHP developers to the ASP.NET flavored MVC paradigm
 - To introduce ASP.NET developers to PHP syntax
 - Because I have always been dissatisfied with the existing PHP frameworks